daniel-kaplun/pose-estimation-failure-analysis/experiments/part2_synthetic_blender/README.md

 ## Rendering

-3D joints projected from world to camera view.
-Icospheres attached to joints for perfect ground truth keypoints.
-Ray casting for visibility of keypoints.
+-3D joints projected from world to camera view -Icospheres attached to joints for perfect ground truth keypoints -Ray casting for visibility of keypoints

 ---

 ## Model

-HRNet-W32
+-HRNet-W32
-COCO pretrained
+-COCO pretrained
-No fine tuning, evaluation only
+-No fine tuning, evaluation only

 ---